-We are a specialty finance company focused on providing senior secured loans to venture capital-backed companies in technology-related markets, including technology, biotechnology, life science, and clean-technology industries at all stages of development.
-We source our investments through our principal office located in Silicon Valley, as well as through additional offices in Boston, MA, Boulder, CO and McLean, VA.
+We are a specialty finance company focused on providing senior secured loans to venture capital-backed companies in technology-related markets, including technology, biotechnology, life science, and energy and renewables technology industries at all stages of development.
+We source our investments through our principal office located in Palo Alto, CA, as well as through our additional offices in Boston, MA, New York, NY, Boulder, CO and McLean, VA.

-Our goal is to be the leading structured debt financing provider of choice for venture capital-backed companies in technology-related markets, requiring sophisticated and customized financing solutions.
-Our strategy is to evaluate and invest in a broad range of technology-related markets including technology, biotechnology, life science and clean technology industries and to offer a full suite of growth capital products up and down the capital structure.
+Our goal is to be the leading structured debt financing provider of choice for venture capital-backed companies in technology-related markets requiring sophisticated and customized financing solutions.
+Our strategy is to evaluate and invest in a broad range of technology-related markets including technology, biotechnology, life science, and energy and renewables technology industries and to offer a full suite of growth capital products.
 We invest primarily in structured debt with warrants and, to a lesser extent, in senior debt and equity investments.
+We invest primarily in private companies but also have investments in public companies.

 We use the term "structured debt with warrants" to refer to any debt investment, such as a senior or subordinated secured loan, that is coupled with an equity component, including warrants, options or rights to purchase common or preferred stock.
-Our structured debt with warrants investments will typically be secured by some or all of the assets of the portfolio company.
+Our structured debt with warrants investments typically are secured by some or all of the assets of the portfolio company.

 Our investment objective is to maximize our portfolio total return by generating current income from our debt investments and capital appreciation from our equity-related investments.
 Our primary business objectives are to increase our net income, net operating income and net asset value by investing in structured debt with warrants and equity of venture capital-backed companies in technology-related markets with attractive current yields and the potential for equity appreciation and realized gains.
-Our structured debt investments typically include warrants or other equity interests, giving us the potential to realize equity-like returns on a portion of our investments.
 Our equity ownership in our portfolio companies may represent a controlling interest.
-In some cases, we receive the right to make additional equity investments in our portfolio companies, including the right to convert some portion of our debt into equity, in connection with future equity financing rounds.
+In some cases, we receive the right to make additional equity investments in our portfolio companies in connection with future equity financing rounds.
 Capital that we provide directly to venture capital-backed companies in technology-related markets is generally used for growth and general working capital purposes as well as in select cases for acquisitions or recapitalizations.

-We also make investments in qualifying small businesses through two wholly-owned, small business investment company ("SBIC") subsidiaries, Hercules Technology II, L.P. ("HT II") and Hercules Technology III, L.P. ("HT III").
-HT II and HT III hold approximately \$154.4 million and \$250.8 million in assets, respectively, and accounted for approximately 10.5% and 17.0% of our total assets prior to consolidation at December 31, 2012.
+We also make investments in qualifying small businesses through our two wholly-owned small business investment company, or SBIC, subsidiaries.
+Our SBIC subsidiaries, Hercules Technology II, L.P., or HT II, and Hercules Technology III, L.P., or HT III, hold approximately \$174.1 million and \$285.1 million in assets, respectively, and accounted for approximately 11.1% and 18.2% of our total assets, respectively, prior to consolidation at December 31, 2013.
 We have issued \$225.0 million in SBA-guaranteed debentures in our SBIC subsidiaries, which is the maximum amount allowed for a group of SBICs under common control.
 See "-Regulation-Small Business Administration Regulations" for additional information regarding our SBIC subsidiaries.